Science and Community Resources: COVID-19

 - Mutual Aid Solidarity Network –A volunteer run ad hoc effort to support those furthest from opportunity through food and supply delivery in the Seattle area, prioritizing those furthest from opportunity.
 You can sign up on the linked Google doc.
 Not in the area?
 Maybe you can start one of these in your own community?

 - Donate blood.
 Bloodworks Northwest has had to cancel blood drives due to COVID-19.
 If you’re healthy, and able, consider making a donation.
 The Red Cross is also desperately seeking blood donors.
+For some background on why blood donation is so important, read Georgetown University’s guide Donating Blood in Times of Crisis: How to Help.

 - Direct service organizations around the region were already struggling prior to the outbreak of COVID-19.
 Find your local food bank, shelter, or other community-supporting organization and make a donation.
 If you had planned on attending a fundraiser that was cancelled, please consider it a gift if you are in the position to do so.